 Sega Space Harrier arcade hardware

 The arcade hardware used to run the game is widely known as the Sega Space Harrier system, or less commonly known as the Sega Hang-On system.
-It utilized two boards: the CPU (Central Processing Unit) mother board, and the Super Scaler graphics board which handled the game's complex sprite-scaling, with as many as 32,000 sprites being scaled quickly at high frame rates.
+It utilized two boards: the CPU (Central Processing Unit) mother board, and the Super Scaler graphics board which handled the game's complex sprite-scaling.
+The game displayed 128 sprites per frame, at 60 frames per second, scaling 7680 sprites per second.
+The graphics board itself is capable of scaling up to 32,000 sprites per second with more memory, as was the case with later Super Scaler titles.

 CPU (Central Processing Unit) mother board